NuGet/docs.microsoft.com-nuget/docs/create-packages/Overview-and-Workflow.md

 > [!Note]
 > When you create a package for use by other developers, it's important to understand that they are taking a dependency on your work.
 As such, creating and publishing a package also implies a commitment to fixing bugs and making other updates, or at the very least making the package available as open source so others can help to maintain it.

-Whatever the case, creating a package begins with deciding which assemblies and other files to package.
-You then create a manifest file, referred to as a `.nuspec` file, to describe the package's contents along with its identifier, version number, copyright information, MSBuild props and targets, and much more.
+Whatever the case, creating a package begins with deciding what it should contain along with its identifier, version number, copyright information, etc...

-When you've prepared all the necessary files in the appropriate folders and have created the appropriate `.nuspec` file, you then use the `nuget pack` command (or the [MSBuild pack target](../reference/msbuild-targets.md)) to put everything together into a `.nupkg` file.
+When you've prepared all the necessary content, you can use the "pack" comamnd to put everything together into a `.nupkg` file.
 You're then ready to deploy the package to whatever host makes it available to other developers.

 > [!Tip]
 > A NuGet package with the `.nupkg` extension is simply a ZIP file.
 To easily examine any package's contents, change the extension to `.zip` and expand its contents as usual.
 Just be sure to change the extension back to `.nupkg` before attempting to upload it to a host.